 Based on the active semantic relations between document collections, data flow between the services can be deduced (the shaded arrows in Figure 4 represent the data flow).
 For example, since the service f_4 requires d_1 and d_2 as its inputs, the data flows from the services f_1 and f_2 which are the producers of d_1 and d_2 , respectively to the service f_4 .
 Current implementation of the template composition tool allows users compose an active document collection template by specifying data flow between information management services.
-The detail input/output relations between document-collection sets and services, and resultOf relations between document-collection sets are automatically generated by the composer based on the data flow specified by the user.
+The detailed input/output relations between document-collection sets and services, and resultOf relations between document-collection sets are automatically generated by the composer based on the data flow specified by the user.
 This makes the template composition task easier for the users.
-Please see Section 5 for the implementation details and the data flow created for this example by using the template composer.
+Please see Section 6 for the implementation details and the data flow created for this example by using the template composer.

-The graphic representation of an active document collection template, shown in Figure 4 can be serialized (the current prototype generates XML data).
+The graphic representation of an active document collection template, such as Figure 4, can be serialized (the current prototype generates XML data).
 This can be stored in a template repository or exchanged with other users.

-3.2 Instantiation of an active document collection template
+4.2 Instantiation of an active document collection template

 An active document collection template can be instantiated by allocating local resources to the nodes in the template.
-In a local system, semantic descriptions about the local resource instances are kept as metadata in a repository.
-As explained at Section 2, metadata about a resource instance also includes some syntactic information such as data types, job request entries, and I/O parameter ordering2.
-The semantic compatibility measurements that will be explained at Section 4.4 are performed to select semantically compatible local resources for each node in the template.
+Thus, for example, two users might have different map viewer installed on their systems but could both still run the same template since it would be indifferent as to which map viewer was invoked.
+In each local system, semantic descriptions about the local resource instances are kept as metadata in a repository.
+As explained at Section 3, metadata about a resource instance also includes some syntactic information such as data types, job request entries, and I/O parameter ordering2.
+The semantic compatibility measurements that will be explained at Section 5.4 are performed to select semantically compatible local resources for each node in the template.
 The process of instantiating a template may require human interaction to resolve multiple matches of resource instances and syntactic mismatches between nodes3.